Best Chocolate Bars in the World

 > And lest you think chocolate is nothing more than a palate-pleasing indulgence, we have details on the numerous health benefits of eating this mood-enhancing sweet treat as well as its abilities as an aphrodisiac.

 In 1948, Michel Cluizel took over his family’s pastry business in Normandy, France.
 Travelers still flock to learn the secrets of chocolate-making at his “Chocolatrium.”

 In 2012, Cluizel opened a second Chocolatrium; in West Berlin, New Jersey.
-(The only other American outlet is their Manhattan storefront.)
+(The only other American outlets are their Manhattan and Brooklyn storefronts.)
 Visitors to the European and American Chocolatriums are walked through the chocolate creation process and history of the Cluizel brand.
 They are offered a sneak peek into the Cluizel workshop, then feast on fanciful bonbons like caramel mushrooms, “cappuccinos” filled with coffee ganache and macarolats — macaroons with different flavored coatings and fillings.

 > Our pick: Mokaya 66 % Dark Chocolate

 The flavors we taste-tested ranged from the creamy, caramel-filled Coffee Toffee to the earthy and bitter 100% cacao Peru bar (not for the faint of heart).
 Our unanimous favorite emerged as the Goji Berries in Sesame Nougat, a milk chocolate bar studded with dried goji berries and filled with layers of green tea ganache, homemade nougat and soy and sesame filling.
 In addition to creating their hand-scooped chocolates in-house, Zotter is an independent bean-to-bar producer that prides itself on using organic, fair-trade quality cocoa beans and runs the company entirely on eco-power.